marianokamp/neartime/Readme.md

 ---

-Processing event E is now more of the same, except that its predecessor relationship is now pointing to a disconnected predecessor, but this is transparent to event E.
+Processing event E is now more of the same, except that its predecessor relationship is now pointing to a disconnected predecessor.

+This, however, is transparent to event E and so no special case logic is needed here.

 **Events**